breslav/breslav.github.io/content/blog/2025-04-15-optim/index.md

 In modern day training of deep neural networks, mini batch stochastic gradient descent ([MB-SGD](https://d2l.ai/chapter_optimization/minibatch-sgd.html)) is the preferred optimizer.
 MB-SGD represents a compromise between SGD (efficient but noisy gradients) and GD (very inefficient but accurate gradients).

 As great as MB-SGD is, it can still run into several problems during optimization:
-1. The optimizer may get stuck in a local minima (DNN losses are non convex).
+1. The optimizer may get stuck in a poor local minima (DNN losses are non convex).
 2. The optimizer may take too long to converge to a solution.
 3. The optimizer may oscillate or diverge.

 These problems not only impact the quality of the model being trained but also impact the amount of time it takes to train the model.
 In practice a lot of experimentation may be required before having a successful training run.
-Additional training time not only slows down engineering and research progress but it also results in higher training costs and additional [energy consumption](https://pubs.acs.org/doi/pdf/10.1021/acs.est.3c01106).
+Additional training time not only slows down engineering and research progress but it also results in higher training costs and higher [energy consumption](https://pubs.acs.org/doi/pdf/10.1021/acs.est.3c01106).

 To address these problems researchers have come up with a variety of approaches (tricks) that have been shown to empirically outperform vanilla MB-SGD for certain problems.
 It's also important to note that there is no single approach that is optimal for all problems ([no free lunch](https://en.wikipedia.org/wiki/No_free_lunch_theorem)).